sgnab/API_Scripting_Python/README.md

 # Api-scripts
-CSome Simple scripts to pull out weather information or sending Textmessages using different Apis such as openweathermap api, Nexmo,...
+Some simple scripts to pull out weather information or sending Textmessages using different Apis such as openweathermap api, Nexmo,...